A Night at the Garden (Oscar Nominee)

 Kori Feener/WI/US/Female Filmmaker/Documentary/17:17

-At fifteen, Grace seeks independence and understanding in what role faith and science plays in living with Friedreich’s ataxia.
+At fifteen, Grace seeks independence and understanding in what role faith and science play in living with Friedreich’s Ataxia.

 Lucrèce Andreae/France/Female Filmmaker/Animation/14:45